 - (d) Do you agree, overall, with the limited proposed amendments to the Conceptual Framework?
 If you disagree, please explain why. - 3.
-The Board is aware of a view that further consideration should be given to the identification of users of the financial statements of a not-for-profit entity and to the emphasis given to stewardship/accountability in a conceptual framework for not-for-profit entities, amongst other matters.
-However, the AASB has decided not to add a project to its work program to further develop the Conceptual Framework for these or other more significant or complex conceptual issues affecting not-for-profit entities.
-The Board has made this decision on consideration of the effort involved with undertaking a project in this regard versus the urgency of such project when considered against its existing other work program priorities.
+The AASB reviewed the adequacy of the not-for-profit modifications in the Framework for the Preparation and Presentation of Financial Statements to address a view that further consideration should be given to the identification of users of financial statements and to the emphasis given to stewardship/accountability, amongst other matters.
+The AASB concluded that, with minor updates, those modifications are suitable for inclusion in the Conceptual Framework as applicable to Australian not-for-profit entities.
+The AASB observed that the Conceptual Framework gives greater emphasis to stewardship/accountability than the Framework for the Preparation and Presentation of Financial Statements.
+Therefore, the AASB decided not to add a project to its work program to further develop the Conceptual Framework for these or other more significant or complex conceptual issues affecting not-for-profit entities.
+The AASB made this decision on considering the effort involved with undertaking a project in this regard versus the urgency of such a project when considered against its existing other work program priorities.